How many times has it happened that your customers asked to pay online and you failed to accommodate their needs?

 - How are your customers located geographically?

-- Which payment gateways, credit/debit cards, and banks are in use among your customer base?
+- Which payment gateways, cards, google pay, apple pay, and banks are in use among your customer base?

 Answering these above questions will give you a clear path and idea of your requirements to accept recurring payments.

 - If your customers are in the age group of 18-38, you would need to accept fixed payments or credit card payments online for enabling convenience and better customer retention.

 - Similarly, if your customers are located in different countries, you will require to collect payments online and in multiple currencies.